 How to Find a Job Working for a Nonprofit

-It's often said that it takes a special type of employee to work in the nonprofit sector.
-The hours are long, the pay usually isn't so competitive, and there are a lot of challenges to take on each and every day.
+It can take a special type of employee to work in the nonprofit sector.
+The hours are long, the pay isn't always competitive, and there are a lot of challenges to take on each and every day.

 How to Begin Your Nonprofit Job Search